claudyh/ATD--Audio-Signals-Analysis/README.md

    5.4.
 Formulate possible decision rules that best separate the different digits in a feature space of up to three dimensions.
 Represent the decision surfaces.

-6. Repeat the previous steps using the STFT.
+7. Repeat the previous steps using the STFT.
 Use different parameterizations, such as the number of points for FFT computation, overlap points, etc., and identify the one(s) that seem best suited for the objective of the work.

-7. Consider the best features from time domain analysis, DFT, and STFT.
+8. Consider the best features from time domain analysis, DFT, and STFT.

    7.1.
-Formulate possible decision rules that allow separating pairs of digits in a feature space of up to three dimensions.
+Formulate decision rules that allow separating digit pairs in a feature space of up to three dimensions.

    7.2.
 Formulate possible decision rules that allow separating all digits in a feature space of up to three dimensions.